ScoopKM/Memory-Game/README.md

 The current star rating is as follows:
 * 3 Stars - 11 moves or less
 * 2 Stars - 12-17 moves
-* 1 Stars - 18-23 moves
-* 0 Stars - 24 moves or more
+* 1 Stars - 18 moves or more

 ## Instructions on How to Make Your Own Game

 To get your own starter code click here: https://github.com/udacity/fend-project-memory-game

+Once you're at the starter code repository you will want to fork the repository to your personal GitHub.
+From there  you will want to clone/download the forked repository to your local machine, and open `index.html` in the browser to see your memory come to live as you make changes to the code.

 The starter code has some HTML and CSS styling to display a static version of the Memory Game project.
 You'll need to convert this project from a static project to an interactive one.
 This will require modifying the HTML and CSS files, but primarily the JavaScript file.

-To get started, open `js/app.js` and start building out the app's functionality
+To get started building out the functionality of your app, open `js/app.js` and start building away.

 For specific, detailed instructions, look at the project instructions in the [Udacity Classroom](https://classroom.udacity.com/me).